celo-org/celo-monorepo/packages/docs/command-line-interface/transfer.md

 ### Gold

-Transfer Celo Gold to a specified address.
+Transfer CELO to a specified address.

 ```
 USAGE